Skip to content

 2. Use Type Parameters: Specify configuration/implementation types with Run[Config] or Run[Config, Impl] and use load method to collect runs for better IDE support and type checking.

-3. Chain Operations: Combine filtering, grouping, and aggregation for efficient analysis workflows.
+3. Chain Operations: Combine filtering, grouping, and object extraction for efficient analysis workflows.

 4. Use DataFrame Integration: Convert to DataFrames for complex analysis and visualization needs.